Hester Kaplan

-Hester Margaret Kaplan is an American short story writer, and novelist.
+Hester Margaret Kaplan Stein is an American short story writer, and novelist.

 Life

 Kaplan was born to a Jewish family, the daughter of novelist Anne (née Bernays) and author Justin Kaplan.
 Her maternal grandparents were Doris Fleischman and Edward Bernays, "the father of public relations" and nephew of Sigmund Freud.
 She grew up in Cambridge and graduated from Barnard College.

 She has taught writing at Rhode Island School of Design and teaches at Lesley University.